adeiturrate/TFM/README.md

 # TFM
 This project tackles the classification of dermoscopic images from the **ISIC 2018 Challenge (Task 3)** using deep learning.
-It combines PyTorch and TensorFlow pipelines, with CNN architectures, K-Fold Cross-Validation, class balancing, ensemble learning, and comprehensive visual analysis.

 ## 🎯 Objective

 Classify dermoscopic images into the following **7 diagnostic categories**: